uqlibrary/technology-training/R/ggplot2_intro_notes.md

   in the "scripts" folder
   * install and load the package ggplot2
     * install.packages("ggplot2")
+    * While you wait for ggplot2 to be installed, check Rdocumentation.org and type ggplot2
     * library(ggplot2)

+Th R package ggplot2 was developed by Hadley Wickham with the objective of creating a grammar of graphics for categorical data (in 2007).
+It is based on the book the Grammar of Graphics Developed by Leland Wilkinson 1999/2005.

+You only need to install a package once, and reload it every time you start a new R session.

 ### Explore data

 ### Basic ggplot2 layers

+The idea that you can build every graph from the same few components:
+ - a dataset
+ - a set of geoms —visual marks that represent data points
+ - a coordinate system.

+ggplot(data = <dataset>, mapping = aes(<MAPPINGS>)) +
+  <geom_function>()

 ### Create diferent kinds of plots